pive/x1carbon2016-osx-elcapitan/README.md

 ## Description
 This is a quick manual for those interested in trying to run OS X natively on the Lenovo Thinkpad Carbon x1.
 No spoonfeeding, read and experiment yourself reading @rehabman documentation.
 This guide is aimed at giving my feedback and help others figuring out they actually *CAN* do it, if they can read and understand the guides.
 If you don't, please do not open issues.
 If you do, please try and give me some feedback.

+** This is not a perfect setup but it suits my needs as a machine for work (I'm a developer). **

 #### Why El Capitan?
 **TL;DR** Karabiner not compatible with Sierra.

-At the time of writing Sierra is out for a little while but as an old PC user I heavily depend on Karabiner to map my PC keys - keyboard has always been the reason I could not work with a real mac - that may sound stupid but this is my choice.
+At the time of writing Sierra is out for a little while but as an old PC user I heavily depend on Karabiner to map my PC keys - keyboard has always been the reason I could not work with a real mac.
 Anyways, there should be no issue to go with Sierra.

 ## Laptop specs
 The laptop is a 4th gen (20FB) model with: